guilhemmarchand/telegraf-kafka/docs/index.rst

 Welcome to the Splunk application for Kafka monitoring with Telegraf documentation
 ==================================================================================

-The Splunk application for Kafka monitoring with Telegraf provides analytic and reporting against Kafka components metrics ingested in the Splunk metric store:
+The Splunk application for Kafka monitoring with Telegraf provides performance management, reporting and alerting for Kafka components metrics ingested in the Splunk metric store:

 .. image:: img/coremain.png
    :alt: coremain.png